-I have treated a good many students who become excessively anxious during written or practical examinations.
-These students have generally revised more thoroughly than others and good write excellent answers if they were sat at home, even within the same time limit as in the exam.
+I have helped many students with hypnotherapy for anxiety about examinations.
+Often these students have revised more thoroughly than others.
+They could write excellent answers if they were sat at home, even within the same time limit as in the exam.
 But when it is a real exam they go to pieces.
-The fight-or-flight response which I describe HERE is triggered, and all their brain and body wants to do is run away, which of course is not how you pass examinations!
+The fight-or-flight response which I describe HERE is triggered, and all their brain and body wants to do is run away!
+So these students could gain a lot from hypnotherapy for anxiety about examinations.

 Typically the anxiety kicks in from first thing in the morning on examination day.
-It then gets a lot worse when the student arrives at the examination venue where they may see other students showing signs of anxiety.
-Human beings are normally quite receptive to other peoples’ feelings, so anxiety can be very infectious, spreading very rapidly through a crowd.
+It then gets a lot worse when the student arrives at the examination venue.
+They may see other students showing signs of anxiety.
+Human beings pick up on other peoples’ feelings, so anxiety can be very infectious.
 The student also hears their friends discussing the forthcoming exam.
 Maybe someone is saying “I bet such-and-such a question comes up!” and they realise that they haven’t revised for that specific question.
-Other students may be openly discussing their own anxiety, triggering the same response in others.
+Other students may be openly discussing their own anxiety.
+This triggers the same response in others.

-During the examination, the very formal setting can be very intimidating to some people.
-This is a sharp contrast to the more friendly and informal atmosphere which students may be used to in classes.
-The supervisors (sometimes called “invigilators”) walk up and down the aisles and are obviously on the lookout for any infringement of the rules.
+During the examination, some people find the very formal setting quite intimidating.
+This is a sharp contrast to the more friendly and informal atmosphere which students experience in classes.
+The supervisors (sometimes called “invigilators”) walk up and down the aisles.
+They are obviously on the lookout for any infringement of the rules.
 Some students may be especially anxious when an invigilator approaches them from behind.

 As the examination progresses, students may see other students leaving early.
 This may trigger one of two negative ideas.
 They may think “Oh gosh she has finished already and I’m only halfway through, I must be doing really badly!”
 Or they may think “Oh no, she has given up in despair, that’s how bad this is!”

 Benefits of getting hypnotherapy for anxiety about examinations